 Matching Wattage and Efficiency to Your Custom Components

 A critical element to the configuration of your PC is ensuring the PSU you choose is robust enough to output the power needed to run the components that you’ve selected, with a bit of headroom to spare.
-Consistently maxing out your power supply is not the best recipe for system longevity, after all.
+Consistently maxing out your power supply is not the best recipe for system longevity, after all, not to mention the fact that PSU’s generally run at optimal efficiency at 70%ish load.
 Here is a very rough list of the estimated power consumption of your vital PC components, though obviously these numbers will vary for each specific component.

 - Mechanical Hard drives ~9W each

 - Solid State Hard Drives ~3W each

 - Intel/AMD Consumer CPU (i5-10600 or Ryzen 5 5600X) ~75-125W

 - Intel/AMD Pro CPU (Intel Xeon or AMD Threadripper) ~140-200W+

 - Optical Drives ~25W